-All seats face forward and have aisle access, except for the window seats (where you have to climb over the legs of your neighbour to reach the aisle).
-Paired seats are staggered by a couple of inches (cm), which, together with a small partition, adds some privacy while allowing enough interaction when you are travelling with a companion.
+All seats face forward and have aisle access, except for the window seats (where you have to climb over your neighbor’s legs to reach the aisle).
+Paired seats are staggered by a couple of inches (cm), which, together with a small partition, adds some privacy while allowing enough interaction when traveling with a companion.

-This is the same Business Class layout which you find on other airlines, such as KLM’s B777, United Airlines’ B787s, and Qatar Airlines’ A330s.
+This is the same Business Class layout that you find on other airlines, such as KLM’s B777, United Airlines’ B787s, and Qatar Airlines’ A330s.

 Business Class Seat Review

 Not all of Ethiopian’s B787 Dreamliners feature lie-flat seats.
-The first ten Dreamliner aircraft were delivered with an older Business Class product with angled lie-flat seats (170 degrees recline), while the newer Dreamliners have all been delivered with fully flat beds (180 degrees recline).
+The first ten Dreamliner aircraft were delivered with an older Business Class product with angled lie-flat seats (170 degrees recline).
+In contrast, the newer Dreamliners have all been delivered with fully flat beds (180 degrees recline).

 The soft cushioned seat has a pitch of 78 inch (195 cm), which is defined as the space between one point on a seat and the same point on the seat in front of it.
-The seat width is 22 inch (56 cm), which is comfortable but not among the widest in the industry.
+The seat width is 22 inch (56 cm), which is comfortable but not among the industry’s widest.

-Each seat features its own 15,4 inch HD TV, which can be controlled by either a handset in the armrest or by directly touching the screen.
-Below the TV monitor, you find a drawer which is large enough to store your laptop, and a footrest which becomes part of the flatbed once the seat is fully reclined.
+Each seat features its own 15,4 inch HD TV, controlled by either a handset in the armrest or by directly touching the screen.
+Below the TV monitor, you find a large enough drawer to store your laptop and a footrest, which becomes part of the flatbed once the seat is fully reclined.

-The size of this footrest differs dramatically depending upon the row: the bulkhead seats in row 1 offer a much larger ottoman as compared to the cramp footrests of all the other Business Class seats (so choose a seat in the first row if you can).
+The size of this footrest differs dramatically depending upon the row: the bulkhead seats in row 1 offer a much larger ottoman than the cramp footrests of all the other Business Class seats (so choose a seat in the first row if you can).